phoolcmd/Portfolio-Site/README.md

 2. Add additional songs that are short samples instead of the entire song.
 3. Add About Me section
 4. Add Contact Form
+5. Change typewriter header animation to be fully javascript
+6. Swap ParticleJS for TSParticles to reduce CPU usage